Perspective | Loyola Chicago, Delaware entered March like lions, exited like sacrificial lambs

 Even if 102-year-old hoops icon Sister Jean delivers your pregame prayer, you still have to make shots.

-Making shots can be easier said than done, especially when facing an airtight defense.
-Ohio State Coach Chris Holtmann called the game, “a rock fight.”
+Making shots can be easier said than done, especially against great defense.
+Ohio State Coach Chris Holtmann called the game “a rock fight.”
 He was right.
 His team shot 42 percent from the field — and won easily.

 For most of the players, this was the first time they had played an NCAA tournament game in an arena packed with fans.
 There was no tournament in 2020, and last year’s was played in mostly empty buildings, all in Indiana.

 For Delaware, it was the Blue Hens’ first tournament appearance since 2014.
-On Thursday night, they delayed going through their final scouting report to watch the end of St. Peter’s stunning upset of Kentucky.
+On Thursday night, they delayed going through their final scouting report to watch the end of Saint Peter’s stunning upset of Kentucky.

 “We weren’t about to turn it off when it went to overtime,” Coach Martin Ingelsby said.
 “When it was over, I just looked at the guys and said, ‘Why not us?’”

 The reason was because Villanova was just too good, too mentally tough to be bothered by an underdog getting off to a good start.
-Wright is college basketball’s “Don’t let ‘em see you sweat” coach.
-After three draining games in last week’s Big East tournament, Wright ordered his players to not go anywhere near the gym Monday.
+Wright is college basketball’s “Don’t let ’em see you sweat” coach.
+After three draining games in last week’s Big East tournament, Wright ordered his players not to go anywhere near the gym Monday.

 “I even thought about bringing them in to talk about the Ukraine,” he said.
 “Make them think about things other than basketball.
-But then my wife said, ‘Don’t even think about it.
-They need to rest — period.’”
+But then my wife said: ‘Don’t even think about it.
+They need to rest — period.’ ”

 Patti Wright’s advice turned out to be sage.
 The only truly surprising thing about the game was Wright getting a technical foul in the second half with a 20-point lead.